view this video to learn more about us

 LBAW BOARD MEMBERS

-Aimée Sutton has been on the LBAW Board for three years.
-Her first board position was as co-chair of the Judicial Evaluations Committee (JEC).
-She is now serving as President-Elect and is excited about continuing the important work LBAW does in and for the Latino community.
+Aimée Sutton has been on the LBAW Board for four years.
+She has served the important work LBAW does in and for the Latino community as co-chair of the Judicial Evaluations Committee (JEC), President-Elect, and President.
+She is excited to continue to serve on the board as Immediate Past President.
 Her day job is as a criminal defense attorney at the Marshall Defense Firm.
 She is a graduate of the University of Washington School of Law, Aimée was a member of the Washington Law Review and served as its Associate Editor in Chief.
 Her undergraduate degree is from Mount Holyoke College in South Hadley, Massachusetts.
 A Seattle native, she is also a graduate of Garfield High School in Seattle.
 Aimée has lived and traveled extensively in Latin America and is fluent in Spanish.

 Director of Legal Clinics: Zaida Rivera

-Vice President of Social and Banquet Planning: Leticia Hernández
+Vice President of Social and Banquet Planning: Eduardo Reyes Chavez

-Vice President of Judicial Evaluations (Co-Chair): André Peñalver
+Vice President of Judicial Evaluations (Co-Chair): Barbara Serrano

 Judicial Evaluations co-director: Andres Muñoz

 Andrés Muñoz practices in the areas of criminal defense, dependency, estate planning, family, and education law at Carey & Lillevik, PLLC.
 His practice focuses primarily on advocating for youth and families.
 Prior to this, Andrés served as the inaugural Frances Perkins Fellow at the Unemployment Law Project.
 There, he helped many people gain their unemployment benefits at the administrative, trial, and appellate court levels.
-As a board member of the Latino Bar Association of Washington, Andrés serves as co-chair for the Judicial Evaluations Committee.
 Outside of work, Andrés enjoys spending time with family, cooking, bouldering, and playing electric guitar.

 2018 | Veronica Quinonez